FAQ of the Rings

 O. Sharp posted a detailed and witty explanation of this phenomenon in 1995 [r.a.b.t article of 1995-08-19].

 Summary: Probably the Riders were not wearing their Rings at the end of the Third Age.
 Therefore the clothes that they put on remained visible because there was no ring to turn them invisible.
-(If you believe that the Riders were wearing their Rings, please tell me how you account for why their black robes were visible but their grey ones were not.)
+(If you believe that the Riders were wearing their Rings, please tell me how their black robes were visible but their grey ones were not.)

 See also: Invisibility